TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 Identify these discrepancies early to plan appropriate handling mechanisms.

-#### 5. Document Update Rules
+#### 5. Handling Document Updates

 Define how modified documents should be handled.
 For instance:

 - In our case, multiple confirmations can be made for one purchase order.
 The Web service should be capable of accepting and processing updated versions of previously sent documents.

-####  6. API Flexibility Assessment
+####  6. API Flexibility

-Evaluate the flexibility of the third-party team in modifying their API to accommodate integration requirements.
+Understand the web service provider's constraints regarding API modifications.
 Possible scenarios include:

 a) Fixed public API: The API is used by multiple clients and cannot be modified.
 b) Flexible API: The third-party team can allocate resources to adjust the API for this integration.